 The Storsteinen Cable Car

 For incredible views of Tromsø and the surrounding fjords, look no further than the cable car which climbs to the top of Mount Storsteinen.
-From over 400 meters up you can see for miles and miles, with the tour open especially late during the dreamlike Midnight Sun period.
+The Fjellheisen will take you from Solliveien in Tromsdalen up to the Storsteinen mountain ledge.
+At 421 meters above sea level, you can see for miles and miles, with the tour open especially late during the dreamlike Midnight Sun period or even witness the Northern lights during winter.

 The Northern Lights Alongside Some Four Legged Friends